 No matter what type of MS you have, when you were diagnosed, or how severe it is, don't feel that life is over.
 Cir has had some pretty scary times.
 I've watched him go from an active, independent adult to having to sometimes depend on someone to help him get dressed.
 Through it all he's always managed to go on.

-When we were married, I believed Cir was the strongest man I know.
+When we were married, I believed Cir was the strongest man I knew.
 I believe he still is, and now even more.
 Anyone who can live with the uncertainties of multiple sclerosis and still get up every morning, is very strong in my book.

 Whichever type of multiple sclerosis you have, rrms, spms, ppms, or prms, you can live your life just as Cir has learned to do.
 MS is a disease that you have, but it's not the sum total of you.
 Over time you can learn to manage your MS. You can do the things you want to do by adapting the way you do them.
 It may be that you have to learn by trial and error, but it can be done.